giuliano52/doc/varie/ffmpeg.md

     ffmpeg -i input  -c:v libx264 -c:a copy output.mkv

 The above command will copy over the audio as is.
-If that doesn't work, convert the audio to AAC by replacing copy with libfdk_aac, libfaac or arc (ordered quality-wise)
+Convert the audio to AAC by replacing copy with libfdk_aac, libfaac or arc (ordered quality-wise)

+##MP3

+    ffmpeg -i input.ogg -acodec libmp3lame -q:a 2 output.mp3